Fhree/DoYourTaskFrontend/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Remenber to change the files in the Environments folder and set your backend URL.

 ## Code scaffolding